phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

     [INFO] agent: shutdown complete
 ```

-By gracefully leaving, Nomad clients update their status to prevent further tasks from being scheduled and to start migrating any tasks that are already assigned.
-Nomad servers notify their peers they intend to leave.
-When a server leaves, replication to that server stops.
-If a server fails, replication continues to be attempted until the node recovers.
-Nomad will automatically try to reconnect to _failed_ nodes, allowing it to recover from certain network conditions, while _left_ nodes are no longer contacted.
+- By gracefully leaving, Nomad clients update their status to prevent further tasks from being scheduled and to start migrating any tasks that are already assigned.
+  - Nomad servers notify their peers they intend to leave.
+  - When a server leaves, replication to that server stops.
+  - If a server fails, replication continues to be attempted until the node recovers.
+  - Nomad will automatically try to reconnect to _failed_ nodes, allowing it to recover from certain network conditions, while _left_ nodes are no longer contacted.

+---
+class: compact

-If an agent is operating as a server, [`leave_on_terminate`][8] should only be set if the server will never rejoin the cluster again.
-The default value of false for `leave_on_terminate` and `leave_on_interrupt` work well for most scenarios.
-If Nomad servers are part of an auto scaling group where new servers are brought up to replace failed servers, using graceful leave avoids causing a potential availability outage affecting the [consensus protocol][9].
-As of Nomad 0.8, Nomad includes Autopilot which automatically removes failed or dead servers.
-This allows the operator to skip setting `leave_on_terminate`
+- If an agent is operating as a server, [`leave_on_terminate`][8] should only be set if the server will never rejoin the cluster again.
+  - The default value of false for `leave_on_terminate` and `leave_on_interrupt` work well for most scenarios.
+  - If Nomad servers are part of an auto scaling group where new servers are brought up to replace failed servers, using graceful leave avoids causing a potential availability outage affecting the [consensus protocol][9].
+  - As of Nomad 0.8, Nomad includes Autopilot which automatically removes failed or dead servers.
+  - This allows the operator to skip setting `leave_on_terminate`

 ---
 class: compact